-Written by Kristen Call and Camilo Dennis, Intel Open Retail Initiative, LF Edge members and EdgeX Foundry contributors
+Written by Kristen Call and Camilo Dennis, Intel Open Retail Initiative, LF Edge members, and EdgeX Foundry contributors

 Intel announced the Open Retail Initiative (ORI) last year at the National Retail Federation tradeshow.
-ORI is a collaborative effort led by LF Edge member Intel and top technology companies who believe that open, accessible solutions will accelerate iteration, flexibility, and innovation at scale.
-To empower digital transformation in retail, ORI promotes EdgeX Foundry as a common, open framework to allow retailers to access data across applications, removing silos and unlocking insights that improve services and experiences.
+ORI is a collaborative effort led by LF Edge member Intel and top technology companies who believe that open, accessible edge software solutions will accelerate iteration, flexibility, and innovation at scale.
+To empower digital transformation in smart retail, ORI promotes EdgeX Foundry as a common, open framework to allow retailers to access edge data across applications, removing silos and unlocking insights that improve services and experiences.
 To learn more about ORI visit http://bit.ly/Intel-OpenRetail.

-For the one-year anniversary of ORI, six initiative members Edgify, Flooid, Shekel and LF Edge members HP, IOTech and Intel inspired by the initiative, worked together on a demo for the Intel booth that showcased the value of Real Time Sensor Fusion for a loss prevention use case at self-checkout.
+For the one-year anniversary of ORI, six initiative members Edgify, Flooid, Shekel, and LF Edge members HP, IOTech, and Intel inspired by the initiative, worked together on a demo for the Intel booth that showcased the value of real-time Sensor Fusion for a loss prevention use case at self-checkout.
 The retail environment has become incredibly complex.
 The latest technologies enable data-driven experiences and unlock business value like never before, yet there is still a lack of interoperability making it difficult for retailers to deploy integrated solutions with speed and ease.
 The demo illustrates how integration roadblocks can be a thing of the past.

-The demo pulls together real time data through the EdgeX middleware from different common systems including POS real-time transaction log, CV-based object detection, scale solution, and RFID, and data fusion—all in a single pane of glass.
+The demo pulls together real-time data through the EdgeX middleware from different common systems including POS real-time transaction log, CV-based object detection, scale solution, and RFID, and data fusion—all in a single pane of glass.

-NRF 2020: Intelligent Loss Prevention – A collaboration of six partners, inspired by the spirit of Intel’s Open Retail Initiative (ORI), the demo showcased Real Time Sensor Fusion (RTSF) using EdgeX open source middleware to combine POS, RFID, Scale and Computer Vision data —all in a single pane of glass.
+NRF 2020: Intelligent Loss Prevention – A collaboration of six partners, inspired by the spirit of Intel’s Open Retail Initiative (ORI), the demo showcased Real-Time Sensor Fusion (RTSF) using EdgeX open source middleware to combine POS, RFID, Scale, and Computer Vision data —all in a single pane of glass.

-Back to the caveat of having to integrate with a point of sale solution for the loss prevention use case and the challenges mentioned earlier from to lack of interoperability and data silos and how to tackle them.
+Back to the caveat of having to integrate with a point of sale solution for the loss prevention use case and the challenges mentioned earlier from lack of interoperability and data silos and how to tackle them.
 After the POC described above, Intel, fellow ORI members and the EdgeX community collaborated to create an NRF demo using enterprise ready applications.

-According to flooid (formerly PCMS) a traditional integration with a POS solution can take 6 months vs. the weeks the demo team had to work on this demo which was only possible by:
+According to Flooid (formerly PCMS) a traditional integration with a POS solution can take 6 months vs. the weeks the demo team had to work on this demo which was only possible by: